praeclarum/Bind/README.md

 Then only difference occurs at initialization: the `stateEdit.Text` value is assigned to the `person.Address.State` value instead of the other way around.

+#### Complex Equality Binding

+Sometimes you will want to bind a transformation or composition of data.

+Consider the case of displaying a person's full name and allowing them to enter that data using text boxes:

+    class PersonViewController : UIViewController
+    {
+        UITextField firstNameEdit;
+        UITextField lastNameEdit;
+        UILabel fullNameLabel;

+        Person person;

+        public override void ViewDidLoad ()
+        {
+            Binding.Create (() =>
+                firstNameEdit.Text == person.FirstName &&
+                lastNameEdit.Text == person.LastName &&
+                fullNameLabel.Text == person.FirstName + " " + person.LastName);
+        }
+    }

+Here we have bound `fullNameLabel.Text` to a complex expression involving two variables.
+When either of these values change, the label will be automatically updated.

+Complex expression disrupt two-way databinding - updates will only flow from the complex side to the simple side.

+Bindings with complex expressions on both sides are meaningless.
+(Technically, they define a algebraic loop that must be solved.
+I haven't implemented this and probably never will.)

+#### Change Tracking

+#### Automatic Change Tracking

+#### Unbinding

 ## Error Handling